JT-Ca/JT-Ca/HackTool/#%README#%/READ_ME_#1.txt

 Prerequisites:

 For my tool to run without many errors or bugs, it is recommended that a few things are installed on to your PC.
 You will need
 VMWare Workstation version 16.x or higher.
-Then you will need to download an Ubuntu 20.04 VM and a Metasplotable2 Linux VM.
+Then you will need to download an Ubuntu 20.04 VM (or latest), a Metasplotable2 Linux VM.
 The Ubuntu VM will be the main one being used while the Metasploitable2 VM will be used as a target.

 VMWare: https://www.vmware.com/
 Ubuntu: https://ubuntu.com/download/desktop
 Metasploitable: https://sourceforge.net/projects/metasploitable/files/Metasploitable2/

+Within the Ubuntu VM, it is also required to install CORE, the Common Open Research Emulator & all its dependencies, as well Scapy & all its dependencies.

 CORE & all dependancies: https://coreemu.github.io/core/
 Scapy & all dependancies: https://scapy.readthedocs.io/en/latest/

+It is HIGHLY recommended to install dependecies by the source code and using pip, apt, apt-get, etc. or you may have problems running this tool.

 As well, this whole tool was coded using Python 3 so you must download all needed Python Modules and all their Dependencies!!